AdiAddons/AdiButtonAuras/doc/Rules.md

 Returns a function suitable as rule handler, that will `highlight` the button with the first of `aura` found on `unit` restricted by `filter`.

 This function returns `true` if one of `auras` has been found.

+#### BuildDispelHandler(filter, highlight, unit, canDispel)

+Returns a function suitable as rule handler, that will `highlight` the button with the first aura restricted by `filter` whose debuff type matches `canDispel`.

+`canDispel` is a table containing dispellable dubuff types, i.e. `{ Magic = true, Poison = true }`.

+This function returns `true` if a dispellable aura has been found.